 Top 10 best cars for £15,000

-For a third less than that average figure, £15,000 can see you behind the wheel of some extremely capable machines.
+Indeed, £15,000 will get you behind the wheel of some extremely capable machines.
 With car manufacturers competing fiercely for their share of the market, it’s a constant battle of the brands to attract customers into cars.
 Often they’ll have special offers, too, to attract people into the showroom.

 We’re concentrating here on cars that appear in price lists at no more than £15,000, and there’s a good chance you’ll see further savings on that figure, particularly if you’re a dab hand at negotiation – our guide to tactics can give you a few pointers that might help you drive an even better deal and we also keep an eye on just which cars have the best deals available right now.